DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/llms/running-with-ollama.md

 You can deploy an [Open WebUI](https://github.com/open-webui/open-webui/tree/main) server with [Elestio](https://elest.io/open-source/ollama)

-Here's an example .env file that will enable powering GPT-Researcher with Elestio:
+Here's an example .env file that will enable powering RepIntel_AI with Elestio:

 ```bash
 OPENAI_API_KEY="123"